-4. Issues and challenges
+DRAFT 4.
+Issues and Challenges

 Western Gateway's studies, and those of our partners, have identified a number of key issues and challenges for regional connectivity, economic opportunity and place-making that set the direction for this STP.
-These are described in relation to the three national aims on the following page.

 Overarching all of these is the need to identify solutions that are affordable, equitable, inclusive and safe for all users.